 We’re having an incredibly early spring here in south Georgia as I had mentioned in my last blog post.
 (Or perhaps it just seems so to me because I was in England last year where it just snowed this week!)
 We’ve had temperatures in the 70s and 80s for weeks now, which this Southern belle loves of course.
 Just in the past week, I’ve started to even see butterflies around my yard which made me realize that the hummingbirds aren’t going to be far behind migrating back this way so of course, I had to clean my hummingbird feeder and get it out and ready for them.
-As I was doing so I thoguht I would share with you all my homemade hummingbird nectar recipe.
+As I was doing so I thought I would share with you all my homemade hummingbird nectar recipe.
 If you’re ready to for an easy hummingbird food recipe, read on…

-I used to buy store bought hummingbird nectar but I read that the red dye is not only unnecessary but possibly harmful so I switched to making my own.
+I used to buy store bought hummingbird nectar but I read that the red dye is not only unnecessary but possibly harmful so I switched to making my own hummingbird food at home.
 As long as your feeder had the bright red color on it they should still be attracted to the nectar.
 This hummingbird food recipe is incredibly easy to make and of course less expensive to boot!
 (I use this hummingbird feeder.)